-Unless otherwise directed in the job posting, please send cover letter and résumé to the Human Resources Director.
-When emailing, please combine cover letter and résumé as one Word or PDF document and submit that document as an email attachment.
+Unless otherwise directed in the job posting, please email cover letter and resume to the Human Resources Director.
+Please combine cover letter and resume as one Word or PDF document and submit that document as an email attachment.

 Human Resources Director